JWittkat/Leo-III/USAGE.md

     51  // add axioms to the set of unprocessed clauses 52  Control.addUnprocessed(axioms)
     53
-    54  // alternative: add axioms to the set of unprocessed clauses 55  /*
+    54  // alternative: add axioms to the set of processed clauses 55  /*
     56  for (axiom <- axioms) {
     57    state.addProcessed(axiom)